 - provide coordinated, patient-centered care on an ongoing basis

-- help patients cope with their illnesses
+- help patients cope with their conditions

-- harness new potential in areas such as eHealth
+- use new potential such as e-health

-- incorporate prevention and health promotion into their work
+- integrate prevention and health promotion activities

 - are well integrated within their communities